 If you feel that running a business and spending 15 hours a day doing endless bombardment promo campaigns instead of having fun.
 Guess what?
 You've failed too!

 Unless you have fun making promotional campaigns and marketing psi-ops level advertisements.
 There might be a more professional career for you than just being a streamer or blogger!
 Companies pay for sick bastards to run pyramid schemes for them.
 Just saying.

 Your tech does not count towards the fun meter.

 You could be surrounded by thousands of dollars of gear and still be miserable.
 There's nothing wrong with investing in something to give better production value to your audience.
 But to assume that if you purchased a kick-ass computer rig, or that right camera, or even a studio in the middle of some industrial complex you'll get fame, eggplants, peaches, and gun emojis is asking a little too much!
 Or, categorize this as a marker for how much 'fun' you're having.

 Sorry to tell you, but no. It doesn't.
 While the tech does improve the overall experience the fun part still comes from you on this one.

 Hate for hate's sake.

 A long time ago we as bloggers fell into this trap.
-Where we were writing articles of places and things we did not have fun doing.
-Perhaps we should stop with the YouTube rants because at this point talking about that any further is of a helpful warning about the site and more like beating my readers over the head with a club.
-There’s also a reason why we don’t do blogs about conventions anymore.
-They didn’t bring us fun.
-By blogging about how little fun we had that in turn transposed into other people not having fun.
+Where we were writing articles about places and things we did not have fun doing.
+Perhaps we should stop with the YouTube rants because at this point talking about that any further is a helpful warning about the site and more like beating my readers over the head with a club.
+There's also a reason why we don't do blogs about conventions anymore.
+They didn't bring us fun.
+By blogging about how little fun we had in turn transposed into other people not having fun.
 Not only did we break the rules for ourselves but we broke it for others.